Mark4348/ReadMeGenerator/RedMeGenerator.md

   ___________________________________________________________________
   ### Steps for installation (#Installation)
   ___________________________________________________________________
-  Just one easy step for installation, just open you terminal in the ReadMeGenerator file and type in npm install in the command line to install all the dependencies thats all!
+  Just one easy step for installation, just open your terminal in the READMeGenerator file and type in npm install in the terminal to install the dependencies, thats all!

   ___________________________________________________________________
   ### (#Usage)
   ___________________________________________________________________
-  This application is for developing an easy to read and user friendly tempelate for a  README file for any project that you may need.
+  This application is for developing an easy to read and user friendly tempelate for a README file for any project that you need!

   ___________________________________________________________________
   ### (#Contributors)